 The value of proceeds of crime recovered from Confiscation Orders, Forfeiture Orders and Civil Recovery Orders receipts from financial year 2016 to 2017 until financial year 2021 to 2022 in England and Wales, Northern Ireland jurisdictions and those which have no recorded jurisdiction[1]

-Our clients’ lives would have been drastically altered if they were unable to access any of their funds for 6 months, being unable to pay rents, travel to work and pay for day-to-day amenities.
+Our clients’ lives would have been drastically altered if they were unable to access any of their funds for 6 months, being unable to pay rent, travel to work, or pay for day-to-day amenities.

 What exactly is an Account Freezing Order?
 (AFO)